jonas-trms/edge_contraction/README.md

 ```

 # Execution
-Meshes must be in OBJ format
+Meshes must be in OBJ format.

 ## main.c
 Reduces a mesh.